Breadcrumb

 - Pelvic pain that is not linked to menstrual bleeding and lasts longer than a day.

-If you are a teenage girl, see your doctor if you have not started having periods by age 15.
+If you are a teenager, see your doctor if you have not started having periods by age 15.

 Related Information